You are tuned to the most listened-to radio talk show in America, heard at over 600 great radio stations, hosted by me, Rushlin Boy.

 That's what we're all about here.

-And and my my son, who's eighteen, is proud to be voting for the first time in Operation Chaos, and we we should create quite a controversy down here.
+And my son, who's 18, is proud to be voting the first time in Operation Chaos.

-Democrats' heads are exploding, hearing me again on the radio.
+Democrats' heads are exploding hearing me again on the radio.

 Democrats' heads explode all the time.

-We can't even we can't even measure it.
+We can't even measure it.

 Obama says the public is tired of hearing about his former pastor.